 - Take your Hearing Seriously: This is a formal university proceeding.
 We strongly suggest meeting with a Hearing Process Advisor prior to your hearing.

 - Dress Appropriately: Business casual is strongly suggested.

 - Arrive on Time: If a respondent is not at their UCB/UHB hearing at the designated time in their hearing notification letter, the hearing will proceed without the respondent.
 A UCB/UHB Hearing will not be rescheduled.

-- Be honest – Remember that while in court both you and your witnesses are under oath.
-If the court believes that you are lying, the proceedings will be stopped immediately.
-There is also potential for additional charges of the Conduct/Honor Codes will be brought forward.
+- Be Honest: While in a hearing all parties are expected to be truthful to the best of their knowledge.
+If the UCB/UHB believes that any party is lying, the proceedings will be stopped immediately.
+There is also the potential for additional charges of the Conduct/Honor Code as deemed appropriate.